-A continuous (or looped) stream is a stream created from existing clips and played on repeat 24/7, creating an endless video stream.
+A continuous stream is a stream created from existing clips and played on repeat 24/7, creating an endless video stream.
 You choose one or more video files to stream.
 Viewers watch the stream in live mode, and the video then loops from the beginning once the video ends.
 Moreover, average duration view is much higher on such streams, significantly affecting the average viewer retention rate across the channel and advertising.

 There are two screens in front of you.
 The first one shows that channel viewer retention before February 17 was at 2 ½ minutes.
 After the start of continuous streams, average duration view rose at 1 minute and 17 seconds.
 And this stream ran only for a few days.